sarkarpriyam/Git-commands/README.md

 ___________________________________________________

 <b>This command is used to see a number of logs</b><br>
-git log -p -<number of logs to be viewed>
+git log -p -&lt;number of logs to be viewed&gt;

 ___________________________________________________